sarbastu/me/README.md

 # My Portfolio Website

 Welcome to my portfolio!
-This page will eventually showcases my work as a web developer and provides insight into who I am and what I do.
+This page will eventually showcase my work as a web developer and provide insight into who I am and what I do.

 ---